 Department Summary & Job Purpose:

-We strongly encourage "Non-Traditional" BIPOC candidates to apply and consider joining our Mount Holyoke College community.
+We strongly encourage Black, Indigenous and people of color (BIPOC) candidates to apply and consider joining our Mount Holyoke College community.

 Core Job Duties and Responsibilities: